mrogove/InformaticaPCManagement/README.md

 The schema is labeled as **PC_REPO** in this exercise.

-I have only included agnostic queries that strictly reference the metadata repository and not in-house ETL metadata tables specific to the business.
+With few exceptions, I have only included agnostic queries that strictly reference the metadata repository and not in-house ETL metadata tables.
+Nothing specific to the business has been included.

 *******